-13 spring cleaning tips for a spotless home
+13 spring cleaning tips for a clutter-free home

 Spring cleaning is an important part of maintaining a clutter-free home, but it doesn't just have to be an annual occurrence.
 Spring is more than just a time of year, it encompasses feelings of joy, lightness, and freshness, and you can bring those feelings to your home no matter the season.
-Keep reading for some common questions about spring cleaning, a step-by-step cleaning guide, and a spring cleaning checklist!
+Keep reading for some common questions about spring cleaning and a step-by-step decluttering guide!

 Why do people do spring cleaning?